Home | About USIG | What's New | Events

 [18] Neither associations financing electoral campaigns nor associations financing political parties may receive contributions from any sources besides individuals.

-[20] A third rate of 2.1% applies to a narrow range of goods and services.
+[25] Two other rates of 2.1% and 7% apply to a narrow range of goods and services